longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 Kristen: Can you tell me the names for these, so I can write them down for my grandmother?
 Rowan Smothers: Okay, that’s Oliver Norton…
-Kennedy Johnson: So, I just wanna to thank you for the interview, I really appreciate it.
+Kennedi Johnson: So, I just wanna to thank you for the interview, I really appreciate it.
 I have a LOT of material here.
 Participant: Did you get enough?
-Kennedy Johnson: I got a lot, yeah, thank you so much!
+Kennedi Johnson: I got a lot, yeah, thank you so much!